US, UK, China, Others Told to Issue Travel Ban on Top Southeast Governor

 Read also

-Abia state: N54bn allegedly mismanaged on school projects
+N54bn allegedly mismanaged on Abia school projects

-Speaking in Abuja, the group’s Convener, Barrister Eze Chikamnayo, alleged that Otti’s administration had failed to provide proof of the ₦54 billion claimed to have been spent on renovating 51 smart schools in 2024.
+Speaking in Abuja, the group’s convener, Barrister Eze Chikamnayo, alleged that Otti’s administration had failed to provide proof of the ₦54 billion claimed to have been spent on renovating 51 smart schools in 2024.

 “Rather than producing evidence, the governor has sought to confuse the public by presenting federal ASUBEB projects as the same as the smart schools,” Chikamnayo said.